Why are my child’s baby teeth changing colour?

 Why are my child’s teeth crumbling?

 Normal healthy teeth have a hard outer layer (enamel).
-It is important to maintain the health of teeth through proper preventive measures as determined by regular visits to the paediatric dentist.
+It is important to maintain the health of teeth through proper preventive measures as determined by regular visits to the pediatric dentist in dubai.
 There are many reasons why teeth may crumble but the two most common causes are tooth decay and poor tooth development.

 - Tooth decay – in this case, the teeth will grow into the mouth healthy and then start to crumble because of poor oral hygiene and a diet rich in sugars.
 Falling asleep with milk in a baby bottle or nursing in the middle of the night can also cause tooth decay.